oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md

 ## Where to get security assistance.

 This section has only covered at a simple level a few of the security options.
 Clearly in a sensitive commercial situation you will want to conduct a thorough security assessment of your risks, ensure you have not made any common security mistakes etc. Oracle (and I'm sure other vendors and consultants) has a security assessment service that can help with this.
 Oracle also has automated tools that can help you monitor your OCI environment for security problems.

+## End of the module, what's next ?

+The next module is the **Cloud native availability with Kubernetes** module

 ## Acknowledgements